Martinomagnifico/panelset/README.md

 **Flexible panel management with smooth transitions.**

-A TypeScript + SCSS library for animating elements between sizes.
-Three classes share one animation core (a lock / measure / animate / unlock cycle): the browser does the animating, JavaScript only measures and sets pixel values.
+A small library for animating elements between sizes.
+Three classes share one animation core (a lock / measure / animate / unlock cycle): transitions are CSS only, JavaScript only measures and sets pixel values.
 Accessible by default (managed ARIA and focus), interrupt-safe, and it respects `prefers-reduced-motion`.

 **Documentation:** the full guides, every option, and live examples are at <https://martinomagnifico.github.io/panelset/>.
 This README is a quick reference.